rezeroliu/nacos-mcp-router/README.md

 pip install nacos-mcp-router
 ```

-After installation, you can run it as a script using:
+After installation, you can run it as a script using（As an example，Nacos is deployed in standalone mode on the local machine）:

 ```
+export NACOS_ADDR=127.0.0.1:8848
+export NACOS_USERNAME=nacos
+export NACOS_PASSWORD=$PASSWORD
 python -m nacos-mcp-router
 ```